Compiler and Linker Flags

 example$

-Compiler and linker flags will differ from system to system.
+Note that compiler and linker flags will differ from system to system.
 You should always use regina-engine-config to find out what they are, and not just copy the flags that appear in the examples above.